juanlazarde/ansible/README.md

 # Usage
 I've created a `run.sh` bash script to simplify my life.
 But, you can just as easily write command lines.

-## Create and deploy SSH key pair
+## First, create and deploy SSH key pair
-Start here, to make sure there's a proper connection to the hosts.
+Start here to make sure there's a proper connection to the hosts.
+This will run in two stages.
+First, creates a passwordless SSH key pair for the current machine.
+Second stage, deploys the public key to all the hosts.

     cd ~/ansible_scripts/ansible
     bash run.sh --deploy-ssh

 get help with `bash run.sh --help`.

 It will ask for several passwords.
 First, is the localhost sudo password.
-Then, it will ask for the remote user's SSH password (usually the same as the user's password); typically, this user and password is the same for all hosts.
-Lastly, it'll ask for a remote sudo password, usually pressing ENTER will do it.
+Then, it will ask for the remote user's SSH password (usually the same as the user's password) Lastly, it'll ask for a remote sudo password, usually pressing ENTER will do it.

 This will create a passwordless private and public key in your local `~/.ssh/` directory, then it will connect to all other hosts and will push the public key to their `~/.ssh/authorized_keys`.
 You can then test it by `ssh -i ~/.ssh/<ansible key> <remote_user>@<host_ip>` and it shouldn't ask for a password.
 Success!

+This script basically does the following:

+    ansible-playbook deploy_ssh.yml --limit localhost
+    ansible-playbook deploy_ssh.yml --ask-pass --limit "all:!localhost"

+You can target a specific host via: `--limit 192.168.0.17`

 ## Next, workstation
 The script will update and install workstation-client related items.
 These 'workstation' plays can be applied to the computer you're on; a.k.a. localhost, or to a remote host.